elixir-mint/mint/README.md

 {:ok, conn, ref} = Mint.HTTP.request(conn, "GET", "/bar", [], "")
 ```

-## Pool API

-The pooling API is not yet implemented, see [#32](https://github.com/ericmj/mint/issues/32).
+For more information, see [the documentation][documentation].

-## SSL certificates
+### SSL certificates

 When using SSL, you can pass in your own CA certificate store or use one provided by Mint.
-Mint doesn't ship with the certificate store itself, but it has an optional dependency on [CAStore](https://github.com/ericmj/castore), which provides an up-to-date certificate store.
+Mint doesn't ship with the certificate store itself, but it has an optional dependency on [CAStore][castore], which provides an up-to-date certificate store.
 If you don't want to use your own certificate store, just add `:castore` to your dependencies.

 ```elixir
 def deps do